itjosephk2/chess-game/README.md

 * chess Board

-  - This is the board with the chess pieces wher the user can play chess
+  - The chessboard allows players to move pieces using click events.

 ### Notation Board